 The company's financial liabilities are initially measured at fair value, net of transaction costs, and are subsequently measured at amortised cost using the effective interest method.
-At the reporting date, the following items were classified as financial liabilities: trade and other payables, bank overdraft and loans.
+At the reporting date, the following items were classified as financial liabilities: trade and other payables, and lease liability.